vinted/chained_job/README.md

 end
 ```

-### On Failure (Retry queue)
+### On Failure (retry queue)
-In the case if one your chained worker fails to process - it will go into retry queue and restarts.
-However important to note, that args picked from Redis, are no longer available, and hence will not be processed.
+In this case, if one of your chained workers fails to process some ids - it will go into the retry queue and restarts as you would expect.
+However important to note that args picked from Redis are no longer available, and hence those ids won't be processed anymore.

 ## Development